Archive for Financial News – Page 247

 Trading recommendations

-The trend on the EUR/USD currency pair on the hourly time frame is bullish.
-The price is forming a price corridor.
-The price is forming a wide price corridor.
-The MACD indicator has become positive, and buyers are again dominating inside the day.
-Under such market conditions, buy trades are best considered from support levels on intraday time frames, but with additional confirmation.
-Sell deals can be considered from the resistance level of 1.0667, but better with a confirmation in the form of a reverse initiative or a false breakout.
+The trend on the EUR/USD currency pair on the hourly time frame is still bullish.
+But the price is trading below the moving averages, rebounding from the daily resistance level.
+The MACD indicator has become negative, with signs of divergence persisting.
+Inside the day, sales begin to prevail.
+Under such market conditions, buy trades are best considered from the support level of 1.0780, with confirmation on intraday time frames as a false breakdown of the level.
+Sell deals can be considered from the resistance level of 1.0833, but better with confirmation in the form of a reverse initiative.

 EUR/USD